 Facilitate cross-team efforts

 As work progresses, continue to bring groups together.

-Any change, not fully adopted, will have a reduced impact.
+Any change not fully adopted will have a reduced impact.
 Drive adoption of changes across sales, marketing, customer success, and all other organizations.

-Measure business Impact
+Measure Business Impact

-Are your changes creating the outcomes you are looking for?
+Are your changes creating the desired outcomes?